Exploits a natural quasi-experiment to isolate the effects that were uniquely due to the Sarbanes-Oxley Act. Section 404 led to

 conservative reported earnings, but also imposed real costs reducing the market value of small firms.

 Studies institutions, such as firms, in which multiple projects can require attention at unpredictable times.
 The model can explain overinvestment and the diversification discount even when managers are not agency-conflicted.

 We find a positive market reaction to compliance with the Say-on-Pay rule.
-As implemented, the regulation did not affect the level or composition of CEO pay,
+As implemented, the regulation did not decrease CEO pay,

 but led to increase in the general support for directors.

 Proposes a non-parametric way to model leverage ratios under the null hypothesis of random corporate behavior

 - a placebo process - and embeds it with the common alternative of reverting to a target.
 The empirical estimates previously documented